WaterFutures/WaterBenchmarkHub/docs/_benchmarks/NetworkDesign.md

 <details id="NYT">
   <summary><h4 style="display:inline-block">New York Tunnel Network (NYT)</h4></summary>
-  The <a href="network-NYC-Tunnel.html">TLN</a> The NYT is comprised of twenty-one pipes organised in two loops, nineteen demand nodes, and one reservoir with a fixed head of 300 ft (1 ft=0.3048 m).
+  The <a href="network-NYC-Tunnel.html">New York Tunnel Network (NYT)</a> is comprised of twenty-one pipes organised in two loops, nineteen demand nodes, and one reservoir with a fixed head of 300 ft (1 ft=0.3048 m).
 All the existing pipes are considered for duplication in order to meet the projected future demand.
 The Hazen-Williams roughness coefficient for both new and existing pipes is 100.
 The minimum pressure of all demand nodes is fixed at 255 ft except for node 16 and 17 that are 260 ft and 272.8 ft, respectively.
 A selection of fifteen diameter sizes are available as well as a ‘do nothing’ option.
 Table NYT.1 shows the diameter options and associated unit costs.
 Figure NYT.1 depicts the layout of NYT.

   <div id="nyt-tab-diameter-costs"></div>
   <script type="text/javascript">insertTable("nyt-tab-diameter-costs", "../static/benchmarks/network-nyc-tunnel/nyt-design_problem.csv", "Table NYT.1: Diameter options and associated unit costs.");</script>